dx-ted-emea/bigdata-labs/Lab-3/README.md

 *	[Azure Machine Learning (FAQ) Types](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-faq/)
 * [Blog: TechNet Machine Learning Blog](http://blogs.technet.com/b/machinelearning/)
 * [Module Descriptions: Machine Learning Module Descriptions] (https://msdn.microsoft.com/en-us/library/azure/dn906013.aspx)

+## Configuring TMDb

+You'll need an API key from [themoviedb.org](http://themoviedb.org).
+To do this:

+* Visit themoviedb.org and sign up for a free account
+* Once signed up, visit `https://www.themoviedb.org/account/<youraccountname>/api/details`.
+  You will see your api key.
+Copy this key and use it in `MovieDataGenerator.py.`

 ```
 **ABOUT THE Author**